ClusterHQ/flocker/docs/labs/docker-plugin.rst

 Flocker Docker plugin
 =====================

-The Flocker Docker is the first Docker volumes plugin, connecting Docker directly to the Flocker volumes API.
+The Flocker Docker plugin is a Docker volumes plugin, connecting Docker directly to the Flocker volumes API.

-It connects Flocker to Docker via the ``docker run -v name:path --volume-driver=flocker`` syntax.
+It connects Flocker to Docker via:

+* The ``docker run -v name:path --volume-driver=flocker`` syntax.
+* The ``VolumeDriver`` parameter on ``/containers/create`` in the Docker Remote API.

+See the `Docker documentation on experimental plugins <>`_.

 Using this integration, it then becomes possible to provision portable Flocker volumes directly from Docker's own orchestration and composition tools, Swarm and Compose.